Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 - [ADD COMMENT]
     Click this button to add a comment in Markdown syntax.
-    The Add comment view is displayed.
+    The Add comment window is displayed.

+- [EDIT]
+    Click this button to edit an existing comment.
+After you have saved your changes, your name and username as well as the date and time of the change is displayed.

+- [DELETE]
+    Click this button to delete the comment.

+**Add/edit comment window**

 - [CLOSE]
     Click this button to close the *Add comment* or the *Edit comment* window.